 Encouraging our children at DPA to help others teaches them to have a sense of connection and begin to feel part of and care about their immediate and wider community.
 Having this connection can play a vital part in developing moral reasoning which helps us make better decisions as we grow into young adults.

-Dartford Deeds Not Words Foundation who coordinates donations for local causes.
+Dartford Deeds Not Words Foundation who coordinate donations for local causes.

 *We have a collection point for non perishable foods in the Infant reception area for the Parish Pantry feeding vulnerable families in our local parish.